Skip to Content

 polycystic ovary syndrome (PCOS) do not

-Often other treatment measures can restore balance to the body's metabolism and
+Often other treatment can restore balance to the body's metabolism and

-hormone system, making ovulation medicine unnecessary (or more effective if it
+hormone system, so that ovulation medicine is not needed (or works better if it

-fertilization (IVF) are sometimes used for women with PCOS who have tried
+fertilization (IVF) is sometimes used for women with PCOS who have tried

 Kathleen Romito, MD - Family Medicine & Femi Olatunbosun, MB, FRCSC - Obstetrics and Gynecology

 © 1995-2016 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 Use our interactive symptom checker to evaluate your symptoms and determine appropriate action or treatment.